benallard/galileo/README.txt

 -------------

-For the moment, this README (and the ``--help`` command line option) is the only documentation we have.
+For the moment, this README (and the ``--help`` command line option) is the main documentation we have.
 The wiki_ is meant to gather technical information about the project like the communication protocol, or the format of the dump.
 Once this information reached a suffficient level of maturation, the goal is to integrate it into the project documentation.
 So head-on there, and start sharing your findings !

+Manual pages for the galileo(1) utility and the galileorc(5) configuration file are provided within the ``doc`` directory.

 .. _wiki: https://bitbucket.org/benallard/galileo/wiki